 Pilgrims left Europe in search of many things – freedom to worship, freedom from persecution, wealth, adventure, new life, etc. Some were running away from things.
 Other were running to new things.
 Likely they all were reasonably desperate, and/or visionary, and/or adventurous.
 Complacency and ease doesn’t take people thousands of miles on wooden ships, over often stormy oceans.
 Desperation and hope invites people into discomfort, seeking better conditions, seeking change.

 Intending to land in the Virginia Colonies, weather and wave blew a little ship called the Mayflower to Massachusetts.
 William Brewster, a pastor onboard, is credited with the writing of the following brief document.
 The Mayflower was not a Christians-only, praise-the-Lord cruise ship.
 It was a ship of desperate, visionary, and sober people.
 More than only the onboard Christians anticipated the perils and jeopardies of new lands, new challenges, new life.
-They signed a covenant with one another, and with God, Who listens to the words of His people, and enters into covenant with them, even for the general good.
+They signed a covenant with one another, and with God who listens to the words of His people, and enters into covenant with them, even for the general good.
 Daniel’s chapter-9 prayer owned the sins of his people, and God showed mercy.
 Saints, in both testaments, divinely function as salt of the earth.
 It was Israel’s call from the beginning (sadly, for the most part they have failed).
 In our current Dispensation it has primarily been the call to the Christian church (sadly, for the most part we have failed).
-Meanwhile, God looks for and rightly expects covenant-people to maintain covenant (it’s part of the deal), and covenant people are sent forth to exemplify His goodness, and to attract others into divine covenant.
-THAT has always been the plan, and THAT having stalled and failed so often throughout the history of the world, we find ourselves in a world that screams louder, daily, about its condition.
+Meanwhile, God looks for, rightly and righteously expects covenant-people to maintain covenant (it’s part of the deal).
+Covenant people are sent forth to exemplify His goodness, and to attract others into divine covenant, and THAT having stalled and failed so often throughout the history of the world, we find ourselves in a world that screams louder, daily, about its condition.

 Back to the Mayflower.

 Keep an eye on in WHOSE name it is being written, for the glory of WHOM, and WHAT advancements were desired to be undertaken, and WHY the concept of laws and ordinances was to be embraced and undertaken.